 The waitress at the Broadway Diner was friendly, but we definitely could have used more beverage refills.
 I understand why restaurants use small water glasses, but I needed many more refills.
 While the Broadway Diner wasn’t busy, our waitress didn’t come over as much as we needed.

 Like the stereotypical shiny exterior, the Broadway Diner menu had everything a stereotypical diner typically has.
 Pancakes, sandwiches and wraps and of course pages of dinner options too.

 Since we were in Baltimore, the home of (good) crabs, I decided to order the Crab Cake sandwich.
 Growing up on the Chesapeake, I am a bit sensitive to “good” crab cakes, and I can say this was one of the biggest and best crab cakes I’ve ever had.
 It was broiled.
 It was actually difficult to figure out how to eat with the bun.

-The French fries tasted as if they were cooked with some sort of jalapeño pepper or the oil was reused.
+The French fries tasted as if they were cooked with some jalapeño pepper or the oil was reused.
 I’m not entirely sure.
 I’m fine with jalapeños, but if I wasn’t, I could see it causing problems.

 I liked the Broadway Diner, and I would go back.
 The crab cake sandwich was one of the best I’ve ever had.
 I will say it was odd that the french fries tasted like jalapenos but other than that the food was great.

 You can see more of the diner reviews here.